-Poliloq is an online tool for users to understand political issues for both sides of the debate.
+An online tool to help users to understand political issues for both sides of the debate

 This project was designed for the RSA Student Design Awards, which is the world’s longest-running student design competition.
-Four group members and myself were challenged to Design a solution that harnesses digital tools to increase the quantity and quality of citizens’ participation in democratic processes.
+My group chose a prompt sponsored by Twitter to “design a digital solution to increase the quality and quantity of citizens’ participation in the democratic process”.

 Throughout Western societies, there is a growing distrust of the media and confusion concerning authenticity of information.
 Citizens are becoming increasingly polarized in their political views and entrenched within echo chambers.
 Consequently, people are often unable to understand and discuss opposing perspectives on important political issues, impeding the democratic process.